utat-ss/HERON-documentation/our-protocols/transceiver.rst

 * If the transceiver is on (you can tell it's powered if the lights on one side flash when you turn on power) but it does not respond to any UART:
     - Send a <CR> at the beginning of your message (this clears any input the transceiver got before)
     - Try changing your baud rate because the transceiver's baud rate may have changed accidentally (try 1200, 9600, 19200, and  115200 as listed on p.15 of the datasheet)
+* When trying to set (change) the beacon message, you may need to turn off beacon mode or toggle beacon mode off then on.
+This should give the correct result (the new message) when you get the beacon message.

 2018-12-08 testing results: